 Class members will produce The Western Sun.
 All class members are required to attend regular staff meetings.
 Editors, in addition, attend editorial meetings and proofread on day prior to publication.
 This course may be taken 4 times.
 Newspaper Production courses may be taken for a maximum of four semesters.
 Therefore, the following courses may not be taken more than four semesters singularly or in combination: Journalism G284 & G285.
 Lecture & lab.
-Optional pass/no pass or grade.
-Newspaper Production courses may not be taken more than four semesters.
-Therefore, the following courses may not be taken more than four semesters.
-Therefore, the following courses may not be taken more than four semesters.
+Optional pass/no pass grade.
+Newspaper Production courses may be taken for a maximum of four semesters.
 Therefore, the following courses may not be taken more than four semesters singularly or in combination: Journalism G284 & G285.
 Transferable to CSU.

-JOURNALISM G286 - 1 Unit Western Sun Editorial Board
+JOURNALISM G286 - 1 Unit

+Western Sun Editorial Board

-Prerequisites: Assignment as The Western Sun editor or business manager Corequisites: Journalism G285
+Prerequisites: Assignment as The Western Sun editor or business manager

+Corequisites: Journalism G285

 Editorial board members will be responsible for directing production of The Western Sun.
 This course may be taken 4 times Lecture & lab.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Transferable to CSU.